Munkyfoot/ComfyUI-TextOverlay/README.md

 ### Custom Fonts

-To use a custom font, ensure the font file is included in the `fonts` directory within the `custom_nodes` directory.
+To use a custom font, ensure the font file is included in the `fonts` directory within this directory.
 Then, specify the font file name (e.g., `arial.ttf`) in the `font` parameter of the TextOverlay node.
 If using a system-installed font, you can specify the font name directly without the file path.
 If the font file is not found, the node will default to a system-installed font.

 ## Input Parameters